 Mandatory for all 4-H Exhibitors.
 All exhibitors are to enter the ring and be lined up side-by-side, leaving at least 30' from the line-up to the nearest fence.
 One judge will evaluate the class.
 All exhibitors shall be asked to back their equines, to lead either away from the judge or toward the judge at both a walk and a trot, and to demonstrate their ability to move around the equine and to pick up either front foot of the equine upon command.
 It is strongly recommended that a score card similar to that used in the Station Method be followed by the judge in evaluating exhibitors under the Group Method.
+The Champion Horse Showman will compete in the "4-H Master Showman of the Fair" competition to be held at the end of the week.
 MUST WEAR ASTM- APPROVED RIDING HELMET!